beporter/CakePHP-EnvAwareness/app/README.md

 ## Experimenting

-The vagrant VM has an environment variable named `APP_ENV` set to `vagrant` by default.
+The vagrant VM has an environment variable named `APP_ENV` set to `vagrant` by default in the Apache virtual host config and on the command line.
+Early in Cake's bootstrapping process, the main config file, `config/app.php` is loaded containing the "master" configs for the app.

+In this demo, the `APP_ENV` environment variable is read and the value is used to look for a matching config file.
+In this case, `config/app-vagrant.php`.
+This file is loaded on top of the master config.

+Any values defined in this second config will be merged into the master configs, allowing individual values to be overridden for specific values of `APP_ENV`.

 ### Web Server